nardi-xhepi/d4gen/machine_learning/README.md

 ![image](media/roc_curve_all_genes.png "PR Curve")
 The ROC curve displays an Area Under the Curve (AUC) of **0.91**.
 This is a strong result, indicating a high capability of the model to differentiate between positive (driver) and negative (non-driver) classes.
 An AUC of 0.91 means there is a 91% chance that the model will rank a randomly chosen positive instance higher than a randomly chosen negative one.
 The curve is significantly above the diagonal dashed line (which represents a random classifier), highlighting good performance in terms of balancing the true positive rate and false positive rate.

-## R&D Scope: "Performance sur des gènes inconnus: on divise en deux les 299 gènes connus; une partie est dans le Train et une partie est dans le Test"
+## R&D Scope: Assessing Generalization to Novel Genes

 **Precision-Recall (PR) Curve:**
 ![image](media/precision_recall_curve_gene_split_discover_genes.png "PR Curve")